James Vega: Creation and conception

 James Vega was first unveiled as "James Sanders" in Issue 217 of Game Informer, published in May 2011.
 The basic concept behind the character is a blue collar military officer who happens to be "a heavily muscled tank of a man"; his armor is given a lot of heft to imply that he is "an unstoppable force".
 His rugged look with tattoos, scars and a goatee help distinguish him from the clean-cut Alliance characters.
 He is meant to represent the perspective of a new player to the Mass Effect series.
 James is described as a capable soldier, though "unacclimated to the delicate and often deadly inner-workings of galactic politics".
 To celebrate his Twitter account reaching its 10,000th follower in July 2011, Executive Producer of the Mass Effect series Casey Hudson directed fans to the official Mass Effect 3 Twitter account where a promotional image of James, who by then was redesigned and renamed, had been uploaded and published.
 Hudson explained that the Sanders name was used while the character was still in the process of being designed by his team.
 Preston Watamaniuk, lead designer of the Mass Effect series, suggested that James is concepted as a "defensive soldier who focuses on survivability rather than fire power" in combat situations.

 Freddie Prinze Jr. described James as a no-nonsense marine, and he derived some of his inspiration for the character from an actual army captain.
 He described how soldiers like James often have to put their feelings aside as a coping mechanism and deal with it after the fact, as they get bombarded with a lot of visual and physical information during intense life and death situations.
-Prinze said that there would be a few instances in the game where the player gets the opportunity to see how these kind of situations affect James, more so then other characters.
-He noted that BioWare's approach to creating a character driven game keeps players invested in wanting to know what their motivation is instead of how they would react to given a situation, and emphasized that each companion character are "active" as opposed to "reactive".
+Prinze said that there would be a few instances in the game where the player gets the opportunity to see how these kind of situations affect James, more so than other characters.
+He noted that BioWare's approach to creating a character driven game keeps players invested in wanting to know what their motivation is instead of how they would react to given a situation, and emphasized that each companion character is "active" as opposed to "reactive".
 Robyn Théberge, who was the associate product manager for the game's audio, visual effects and user interface teams, said some of the dialogue based on Prinze's delivery was adopted into the game, noting his enthusiasm and his competency at selling James' personality.